maneetrishi/project_simulation_of_systems/README.md

    - Figure 3: Closed-loop step response with PID (using `step`)
    - Figure 4: Closed-loop pole-zero map
    - Figure 5: Effect of sampling time (Ts = 0.1 s vs Ts = 0.05 s)
-5. Performance metrics are printed to the Command Window with ±2% settling-time criterion.

 ### Simulink
 1. Open MATLAB and navigate to the `simulink/` folder.